gradualgames/ggvm/README.md

 # Building a Game for iOS

+NOTE: .ogg sound files do not play back on iOS.
+It is recommended to use .mp3 for all platforms if you plan to deploy on iOS.
+NOTE: The included Dushlan assets are all .ogg files and will not run on iOS.
+I will update this in the future.

 To build and run your game for iOS, you will have to have a Mac, and an Apple Developer account (99$).
 You will need to have a bundle identifier set up in your Apple Developer account, and a provisioning profile.
 Then,